Honors & Awards

 Kitrell was also a key defensive performer in 2012, when Ashland-Greenwood posted a 7-3 record and made the second round of the state playoffs.
 As a senior, Kitrell was a first-team Class C-1 all-state pick on defense by the Associated Press, Omaha World-Herald and Lincoln Journal Star, and also made the World-Herald's All-Omaha area team.
 Kitrell was also an academic all-state selection.

 The son of Barry and Amy Kitrell, Bo was born on Sept.
 13, 1995.
-He has been named to the Nebraska Scholar-Athlete Honor Roll each of his first eight semesters.
+A civil engineering major, he earned his bachelor's degree from Nebraska in May of 2019.
+He was a 10-time Nebraska Scholar-Athlete Honor Roll selection.
 Kitrell has volunteered his time with the Nebraska Football Road Race, the Lincoln Marathon, School is Cool, City Impact, American Education Week, FCA and local hospital and school visits.
 Kitrell also earned a Student-Athlete HERO Leadership Award in 2016.
 In the spring of 2018, Kitrell spent a week in Panama as part of Nebraska Athletics’ No Filter service trip.